ProgramForTheFuture/GCCgpt/README.md

 uh the fact that I I woke up at 6:30
 ```

-You can then upload the transcripts into a custom GPT
+You can then upload the transcripts into a custom GPT.